JeremyACase/ubiquia/README.md

     overrideSettings:
       - flag: demo
-        key: adapterSettings
+        key: nodeSettings
         value:
           persistInputPayload: true
           persistOutputPayload: true
           validateInputPayload: true
           validateOutputPayload: true

-# This is how Ubiquia knows how to connect adapters together into a Directed Acyclic Graph.
+# This is how Ubiquia knows how to connect nodes together into a Directed Acyclic Graph.
 Conceptually,
 # data flows from left-to-right.
-As adapters receive payloads, they will send them to their respective
+As nodes receive payloads, they will send them to their respective
 # components (if they have them), package up the component response (if applicable), and send
-# the payload "downstream" (i.e., to any adapters "immediately on the right.")
+# the payload "downstream" (i.e., to any nodes "immediately on the right.")
 edges:
   - leftAdapterName: Pet-Store-Image-Classifier-Adapter
     rightAdapterNames: